Japan's Culinary Obsession

 Styles, Dishes and Themes of Japanese Cuisine Defined and Explained

 Agedashidofu is made of lightly breaded tofu which is then fried and served hot in a dashi soy sauce broth and commonly garnished with green onions or grated daikon.
-Agedashidofu can be found in a variety of restaurants and is common izakaya food (casual places for salaryman after-work drinking).
+Tasty small bowls of agedashi dōfu can be found in a variety of restaurants and is common izakaya food (casual places for salaryman after-work drinking).

 Sushi (Japanese style)

-Needs no introduction although interestingly enough, the original type of sushi, known today as nare-zushi, was first made in Southeast Asia, possibly along what is now known as the Mekong River, and the contemporary version, internationally known as "sushi", can actually be traced to an inventor, Hanaya Yohei (1799–1858), from the end of the Edo period in Edo.
+Sushi needs no introduction, although interestingly enough the original type of sushi, known today as nare-zushi, was first made in Southeast Asia, possibly along what is now known as the Mekong River, and the contemporary version we recognize, internationally known as "sushi", can actually be traced to an inventor, Hanaya Yohei (1799–1858), from the end of the Edo period in Edo.
+Learn about the various styles of sushi below, although most sushi we enjoy is typically Makizushi (rolled sushi) and Nigirizushi (Nigiri) or rice with protein on top.
+Note sashimi is not considered sushi, as it is not made with rice.

 Types of sushi include: